alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 4
 ```

-Nope, Ruby has no idea what `x` is:

 <pre><code><strong>Traceback</strong> (most recent call last):
 t.rb:1:in `&lt;main&gt;': <strong>undefined local variable or method `x' for main:Object (NameError)</strong></code></pre>

-If we're going to make this work, we'll have to replicate what Ruby does when we run `x = 4` -- we have to create the variable `x` in the current scope, and then we have to assign it the value `4`.

-I did briefly consider messing around with overriding `method_missing` on the `Object` class, which has plenty of potential for misuse (it handles calls for methods/variables that don't exist), but I don't think it's the right tool here.
+But if Kevin could assign downwards by looking up, maybe we could assign upwards by looking down?

-Instead, I had another idea: we'll look for identifiers in the source code, and any time we see one, we'll look at the next line for an upward assignment arrow.
+So here's my idea: we'll look for identifiers in the source code, and any time we see one, we'll look at the next line for an upward assignment arrow.
 If we find one, we'll look down to the next line again, to find what value we should assign:

 {%